kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 #### Chosen Solution: Subresource to Update PodStatus

-An Ephemeral Container is not part of the pod specification as it's not part of the intended state of the pod, but we describe it using the same primitives as `PodSpec`.
+An Ephemeral Container is not part of the pod specification as it's not part of the declared state of the pod, but we describe it using the same primitives as in `PodSpec`.
 An `EphemeralContainer` contains a Spec, a Status and a Target:

 ```
 // EphemeralContainer describes a container to attach to a running pod for troubleshooting.